 Well Women and Family Trust (WWFT) was founded in 1988 in response to the Cartwright enquiry, to provide clinical services that would exceed recommendations and ensure women would have access to high quality, free, culturally appropriate, respectful and informed Cervical screening.
 We became incorporated under the Charitable Trust Act on 15/12/2000 and registered as a Private Training Establishment in May 2001.

-Our mandate is to promote wellness and reduce the mortality and morbidity of Cervical Cancers in New Zealand.
+Our mandate is to promote wellness and reduce the mortality and morbidity of Cervical and Breast Cancers in New Zealand.
 WWFT achieve this through two specific strategic directions (1) the provision of 30 community and mobile clinics around Auckland every month and (2) Provision of our Cervical Smear Taker training programme.

 The Cervical Smear Takers Training Course is essential for development of the workforce in order that New Zealand can meet health Targets.
 Without appropriately trained Smear takers it is likely that we would see an increase in women dying from Cervical Cancers.
 Especially those women whose circumstances or culture mean they are reluctant to seek medical attention when well.